manuelarceaguirre/arce/whatdidzucksee/zuck.md

 > "Within our Reality Labs segment, Q2 revenue was \$370 million, up 5% year-over-year due to increased sales of AI glasses, partially offset by lower Quest sales."

 Yet, despite strong sales, users frequently express frustration with the glasses' AI functionality.
 Common feedback describes interactions as slow, ineffective, and overly guided, underscoring a significant gap in user experience.
 Right now, the glasses feel more like novelty toys than indispensable gadgets.
-The comparison to Apple's success with the iPhone is instructive: Apple dominated because the software seamlessly complemented the hardware.
+The comparison to Apple's success with the iPhone is instructive: Apple dominated because the software simply just worked.

 In my mind: